great-expectations/great_expectations/docs/reference/core_concepts.rst

    /reference/core_concepts/expectations/expectations.rst
    /reference/core_concepts/metrics.rst
+   /reference/core_concepts/expectations/expectation_suite_operations.rst
    /reference/core_concepts/expectations/distributional_expectations.rst
    /reference/core_concepts/expectations/standard_arguments.rst
    /reference/core_concepts/expectations/result_format.rst
    /reference/core_concepts/expectations/implemented_expectations.rst
    /reference/core_concepts/conditional_expectations.rst

-.. _reference__core_concepts__data_access:
+.. _reference__core_concepts__glossary__datasources:

-Data Access
+Datasources
 =================

 A **Datasource** is the primary way that you configure data access in Great Expectations.
 A Datasource can be a simple metadata layer that adds information about a datase you provide to Great Expectations at runtime, or it can handle one or more connections to external datasources, including identifying available data assets and batches.

 An **Execution Engine** is configured as part of a datasource.
 The Execution Engine provides the computing resources that will be used to actually perform validation.
 Great Expectations can take advantage of many different Execution Engines, such as Pandas, Spark, or SqlAlchemy, and can translate the same Expectations to validate data using different engines.

 A **Data Connector** facilitates access to an external data store, such as a database, filesystem, or cloud storage.
 The Data Connector can inspect an external data store to *identify available partitions*, *build batch definitions using parameters such as partition names*, and *translate batch definitions to Execution Engine-specific Batch Specs*.
-See the :ref:`Data Connectors reference <reference__core_concepts__data_access>` for more information including descriptions of Batch Definition and Batch Spec.
+See the :ref:`Data Connectors reference <reference__core_concepts__datasources__data_connector>` for more information including descriptions of Batch Definition and Batch Spec.

 A **Batch** is reference to a set of data, with metadata about it. *The Batch is the fundamental building block for accessing data using Great Expectations*, but is not the data itself.
 Instantiating a Batch does not necessarily "fetch" the data by immediately running a query or pulling data into memory.
 Instead, think of a Batch as a wrapper that includes the information that you will need to fetch the right data when it’s time to validate.

 .. toctree::
    :maxdepth: 2

-   /reference/core_concepts/data_access.rst
+   /reference/core_concepts/datasource.rst

 .. _reference__core_concepts__validation: